-A converted bakery, an urban treehouse, a cave surrounded by miles of forest, a restored lighthouse attendant’s cottage, even your very own private luxury yacht… there’s nothing boring about this list of places to stay.
-For travellers looking for something a little different, Culture Trip rounds up the 10 most unusual Airbnb properties you can find around Sydney.
+A converted bakery, an urban treehouse, a cave surrounded by miles of forest, a restored lighthouse attendant’s cottage, even your very own private luxury yacht.
+There’s nothing ordinary about this list of places to stay.
+For travellers looking for something a little different, Culture Trip rounds up the 10 most unusual Airbnb properties around Sydney.

-Located above a working art studio in the trendy inner-west neighbourhood of Marrickville, this Airbnb is an airy space on the first floor of an old warehouse that began life as a bakery in 1985.
-The massive warehouse loft apartment is a bargain at $119 a night, and includes a turntable with a few hundred records from the 1970s and ’80s, as well as a veggie garden, chickens and a hammock in the back yard.
+Located above a working art studio in the trendy inner-west neighbourhood of Marrickville, this Airbnb, which sleeps two, is an airy space on the first floor of an old warehouse that began life as a bakery in 1985.
+The massive space includes a turntable with a few hundred records from the 1970s and 80s, as well as a veggie garden, chickens and a hammock in the back yard.
 It’s a 15-minute train ride into the city, and the station is a few minutes away on foot – though you may well find the quiet, slow-paced lifestyle and multicultural vibes of Marrickville a little more to your liking.

-Welcome to a little slice of the Wild West in the Hunter Valley, a renowned wine-growing region two hours north of Sydney.
-Sleeping 10 at a price of $298 a night, Walkers Run — decorated with knick knacks that would look more at home in New Mexico than New South Wales — is situated on 30 acres of private property crawling with kangaroos, wallabies, wombats, goannas, birdlife and other native species.
+Get cosy in this slice of the Wild West in Hunter Valley, the renowned wine-growing region two hours north of Sydney.
+Sleeping up to 10 guests, Walkers Run is decorated with knick-knacks that would look more at home in New Mexico than New South Wales.
+It’s situated on 30 acres (12ha) of private land, bristling with kangaroos, wallabies, wombats, goannas, birdlife and other native species.
 Keep your eyes peeled for Kenny the Koala, who occasionally visits during the mating season.